Thursday, February 27, 2025

 Frida on Humility (Dedicated to Frida Kahlo) by Devi Nina Bingham

 Being ill will humble you more quickly than anything.
 When you can't get out of bed, there's no need to feel self-important.
 When forced to rely on others for basic human needs, you realize how fragile and vulnerable you truly are.
 So, the best thing that ever happened to me was my inability to help myself, even though I didn't realize it at the time.
 The accident that caused my disability was horrific, and polio took its toll on my child body.
 These misfortunes came very close to killing me.
-However, the human spirit recognizes when it must continue, and if so, it will quickly heal.
+However, the human spirit recognizes when it must continue, and if so, it will persevere.

 As an adult, I was in excruciating agony.
-I was tempted several times to give up; to refuse surgery and live in a wheelchair.
+I was tempted several times to give up, to refuse surgery and live in a wheelchair.
 However, my work always startled me back to reality.
 It existed independently.
 There was constantly something to say.
 If I had been the type of person who didn't have a firm opinion, I may have accepted my fate as an invalid.
 I frequently thought of that word as meaning "not valid;" having no value, weight, or consequence.
 But squandering my life was not an option.
-I understood instinctively that life was valuable, and I couldn't afford to waste it.
+I understood instinctively that life was valuable and I couldn't afford to waste it.

 I wanted to have a child because it would be another chance for me to leave my mark on the world aside from my work.
 Children represent our immortality.
 But it was not meant to be, and each loss took away a piece of my heart.
-It was as if every time we attempted to construct a tiny "us," God answered, "No." Then I'd dive into my art as if it were my gift to the world, my vibrant and bold child, bearing my name.
+It was as if every time we attempted to construct a tiny "us," God answered, "No." Then I'd dive into my art as if it were my gift to the world, my vibrant and bold child bearing my name.
 But I could not understand why I was being denied the most basic duty of women, which is to produce children.

 With Love,